 Types of housing in Moscow

 Expats expecting only Stalinist relics or cookie-cutter communist apartments will be pleasantly surprised by the variety on offer.
-Almost every type of accommodation is present and accounted for, from high-priced villas and houses clustered in suburban gated compounds to modern, fully equipped, expansive apartments in the city centre.
+Almost every type of accommodation is present, from high-priced villas and houses clustered in suburban gated compounds to modern, fully equipped, expansive apartments in the city centre.

 Furnished, unfurnished and semi-furnished accommodation is available in Moscow.
-Expats will find that for the right price, landlords are willing to add or remove furniture as tenants wish.
-As such, prospective tenants shouldn't be afraid to negotiate.
+Expats will find that for the right price, landlords are willing to add or remove furniture as tenants wish, and prospective tenants shouldn't be afraid to negotiate.

 Finding accommodation in Moscow